-Getting away from Shan Yu for a moment, Mulan runs into Mushu who asks what her plan is.
-When she hesitates, she tells him she’s making the plan as she goes along.
-She sends Mushu and Cri-Kee to set off a bunch of fireworks while she faces off against the sole surviving Hun.
+Getting away from Shan Yu, Mulan runs into Mushu who asks what her plan is.
+She hesitates before telling him she’s making the plan as she goes.

-Mulan climbs onto the roof just as Shan Yu blurts through, ready to finish her.
+Mulan climbs onto the roof just as Shan Yu blurts through.
 Nonetheless, she distracts him long enough for Mushu and Cri-Kee to get into place.
-Cri-Kee lights the fuse.
-The rocket ploughs into the Hun, throwing him into a pile of fireworks, killing him.
+The rocket

 Grandma comments to Li she should have brought home a man.
 A moment later, Shang arrives with Zhou’s helmet.
 Pointing the captain in the right direction, Grandma comments she should sign up for the next war.